tdenewiler/node_example/README.md

 Running the tests with continuous integration services for pull requests is a common method used to ensure pull requests can be safely merged.
 One popular continuous integration provider for open source projects is [Travis CI](https://travis-ci.org).
-This project now uses GitHub Actions to perform tests prior to merging changes into the master branch.
+This project now uses GitHub Actions to perform tests prior to merging changes into the `main` branch.
 The build and test results for this package can be found in the table at the top of this page.

 Unit tests are not magic bullets.